doronz88/hilda/README.md

 # view class' selectors which are prefixed with 'init'
 print(NSDictionary.methods.filter_startswith('init'))

-# you can of course use any of `SymbolsJar` over them, for example:
+# you can of course use any of `SymbolList` over them, for example:
 # this will `po` (print object) all those selectors returned value
 NSDictionary.methods.filter_startswith('init').monitor(retval='po')